Akron-class airship: Tail and stabilizers

 The design of the Akron class did away with the traditional cruciform tail and altered the shape and position of the stabilizers.
-The ship's stabilizers were originally designed to be secured on the hull at three main ring points, but this was changed by shortening them to have them secured at only two points, with the leading edge only attached to the intermediate frame rather than the load bearing structure.
+The ship's stabilizers were originally designed to be secured on the hull at three main ring points, but this was changed by shortening them to have them secured at only two points, with the leading edge only attached to the intermediate frame rather than the load-bearing structure.
 This design change came about following an incident involving the German passenger airship Graf Zeppelin, which, when taking off in 1929, had almost struck a set of power lines with its lower fin, which could not be seen from the ship's control gondola.
 In order to make the lower fin visible, the design was changed to shorten the fin.
-This proved to be a design flaw that eventually was a major contributory factor to the loss of Macon in 1935.
+This proved to be a design flaw that was a major contributory factor to the loss of Macon in 1935.